Sumer is icumen in

-The line translates approximately to "Summer has come in" or "Summer has arrived".
+The line translates approximately to "Summer has come" or "Summer has arrived".
 The song is written in the Wessex dialect of Middle English.
-Although the composer's identity is unknown today, it may have been W. de Wycombe.
+Although the composer's identity is unknown today, it may have been W. de Wycombe or a monk at Reading Abbey, John of Fornsete.
 The manuscript in which it is preserved was copied between 1261 and 1264.